decentralized-storage/keypo-sdk-v2/README.md

-# Synapse Storage SDK
+# Keypo Typescript SDK

-A TypeScript SDK for encrypted file storage on Filecoin via Synapse, featuring Lit Protocol encryption, NFT-based access control, and ZeroDev account abstraction.
+A serverless SDK for sharing private data on the web.
+Access control logic (i.e. who can access what files) are stored on-chain.
+A distributed key management network (Lit Protocol) enforces the ACL when encrypting/decrypting files.
+All encrypted data is stored on Filecoin and payment for storage is handled on-chain.

+A great solution for projects that want self custody, no vendor lock-in and minimal recurring expenses.

 ## Features

-- 🔐 **End-to-end encryption** with Lit Protocol v8
+- 🔐 **End-to-end encryption** with Lit Protocol
 - 📁 **Filecoin storage** via Synapse network
 - 🎫 **NFT-based access control** with smart contracts
 - 🌍 **Public/private file modes** with granular permissions